Skip to content

 For more guidance on writing effective link text:

-Tips: uploaded files
+Tips: uploaded files and additional content

 • Make sure any PDF materials are good quality, tagged and have searchable/highlightable text (OCR).
-If scans of handwritten notes are uploaded, an alternative digital text-based version must also be provided.

 • Do not scan and upload published materials.
 This is not accessible to screenreader or text-to-speech users, and also likely violates copyright.
+Add reading items to the Reading List instead.